scikit-hep/uproot3/documentation.md

 ### Number of keys

 Starting position = ?
-nkeys = Number of extra keys in the file
+nkeys = Number of extra keys in the file  = Starting position of the keys

 name = ?